Mephi78/obsidian-help-de/de/Obsidian Sync/Zusammenarbeit in einem freigegebenen Vault.md

 Shared vaults allow teams to work together on a set of files, however Obsidian does not yet support collaborative live editing on the same file.
 You will not see the other user's cursor, and their edits will only appear once the changes are synced.

-If multiple users are editing the same file at the same time, [[Troubleshoot Obsidian Sync#Conflict resolution|changes will be merged]] during the syncing process.
-Changes can be viewed and restored using [[Version history]].
+If multiple users are editing the same file at the same time, [[Obsidian Sync/Fehlerbehandlung#Conflict resolution|changes will be merged]] during the syncing process.
+Changes can be viewed and restored using [[Versionsverlauf]].

 ![[version-history-collaboration.png]]^version-history-image